vaishucnu/Rule-Driven-Email-Actions/README.md

 ## Features

-- Fetches unread emails from Gmail using the Gmail API.
+- Fetche emails from Gmail using the Gmail API.
 - Evaluates emails based on user-defined conditions (e.g., from email address, subject).
 - Applies actions based on the conditions (e.g., mark as read, move to folder).
 - Easy configuration via JSON-based rules and Gmail API credentials.